Mali

 From 09/04/2020 and until further notice, pilots in command of aircraft performing air services mentioned in paragraph 1.1 are requested to maintain at all times a flight level above or equal to FL320 in the part of the Niamey FIR (DRRR) located above the Malian territory.

-Plain English: German operators should not overfly the airspace of Mali below FL260.
+Plain English: Operators should avoid the airspace of Mali below FL260, particularly the northeast of the country.